Quick overview:

 - In the next step, you must opt for the user-defined installation, otherwise Windows 8 will replace Windows 7.

-- Select the partition you have created as the destination.
-This completes the process and from now on the computer will display both partitions for selection when starting up.
+- Specify the partition you have created as the destination.
+This completes the process, and from now on the computer will display both partitions for selection when starting up.

 What speaks for a parallel installation